maphongba008/rn-common/README.md

 - `data`: Data passed when showing the bottom sheet.
 - `close`: A function to close the bottom sheet.

-## Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.

 # [`@rn-common/toast`](./packages/toast)

 This component provides a simple and customizable toast notification system for React Native applications.
 It uses `react-native-reanimated` for animations and `react-native-screens` for overlay support.